 - 1. Have your controller or senior financial manager attend negotiating sessions to help crunch numbers and describe the company's fiscal direction.
 Summarize your company's value to the airline.
 Share your policy and any proof that it works or has been enforced regarding supplier selection. - 2.
-Depending on the company's culture, include procurement and other departmental representatives at each step of the negotiating cycle. - D.Negotiate the types and levels of domestic discounts. - Most airlines base discounts on the market share or incremental share and/or revenue a company can provide, on specific routes, on multiple routes from one origin or on a systemwide basis.
+Depending on the company's culture, include procurement and other departmental representatives at each step of the negotiating cycle. - D. Negotiate the types and levels of domestic discounts. - 1.
+Most airlines base discounts on the market share or incremental share and/or revenue a company can provide, on specific routes, on multiple routes from one origin or on a systemwide basis.
 Discount structures differ by airline, so understand which fare classes are included in any agreement.
 Keep the contract and the number of discounts manageable.
 Cluster markets with similar discounts or share requirements where possible.
 Pull out important markets the carrier does not serve well or at all. - 2.
 Consider: - a.
 Agreements that include carrier spend or segment goals might not be beneficial.
 They can be useful for growing companies, though.
 Consider revenue-based targets in lieu of segment-based targets, as high-revenue segments carry higher discounts. - b.
 Most airlines offer only nominal discounts on lower-bucket fares.
 Assess the impact of such practices. - c.
 Obtain assurances that the carrier will reduce your traffic obligation when it lowers its frequency or aircraft size in a given market.

-Once the contract is implemented, monitor events that could impact your agreement like strikes, weeks of severe weather at a hub, excessive cancellations or work slowdowns.
-This will improve the discussion you and the carrier have about performance at the end of the measurement period.
+Once the contract is implemented, monitor events that could impact the agreement like strikes, severe weather, excessive cancellations or work slowdowns.
 To facilitate this, have the travel agency implement a reason code that helps track irregular operations due to strikes, weather, etc., so you can show how much that affected your ability to reach contract goals.
 If your business is particularly dynamic, you may even ask the airline to consider a share gap target, which targets marketshare gap rather than seat share; this kind of contract will adjust targets automatically as your city pairs change or as the airline changes service levels.

 - d.
 Don't overestimate volume or your company's ability to deliver it in order to extract a higher discount percentage.
 Airlines often respond to an inability to meet these obligations by reducing cooperation, which will impact the value of discounts earned in future negotiations.
-This will impact your organization's credibility and ability to negotiate favorable rates in negotiations. - 3.
-Other discount options: - a.
+This will impact your organization's and ability to negotiate favorable rates. - 3.
+Other discount options: a.
 Most airlines have fixed-percentage meeting fare discounts for a group flying to the same destination, whether starting at the same place or not.
 Group and/or zone fares also may be available for groups of travelers.
 Buyers should assess group and meeting products and the potential benefits of combining transient and meetings spending for negotiating leverage.
 A possibility is to add meetings travel agencies to your list of approved agencies to apply your discounts and guard against having that volume benefit the meetings agency instead of your travel program. - b.
 Some airlines may offer back-end discounts or incentive payments to eliminate the risk of providing an upfront discount with no increase in share.
 Ensure all back-end rebates and discounts are guaranteed and communicate the benefits of any back-end deals to business travelers. - c.
 Airlines typically discount the base fare only, meaning all taxes, fees, surcharges and ancillaries are added after the discount.